Alison Winfield-Chislett has a number of eclectic skills covering a wide spectrum of materials and processes.

 She spent her childhood renovating her dolls house and playing with Plasticene.
-She went on to study three dimensional design for her B.A. and Ceramics and Glass at the R.C.A. while running her own prop making company for the fast paced world of special effects for TV and films.
+She went on to study 3D design in Wood, Metal,Plastics and Ceramics for her B.A. and Ceramics and Glass at the R.C.A. while running her own prop making company for the fast paced world of special effects for TV and films.

 In 1986 Alison moved to New York and worked as a staff designer for Tiffany and Co.
 While in the USA, she taught carpentry classes to women.